yurisuki/yuririce/README.md

 You can also help me achieve my goals by contibuting to my GitHub repository by using pull requests and issues (if any bug occurs.)

 # faq
-Why does GitHub show that no one contributes to this repo?
-- It happens because in my 'git' in terminal I have a different global email that I don't have on my GitHub.
-I would change my GitHub email address, but you can't add [cock.li](https://cock.li/) as verified email address to GitHub.

-Will you have any documentation?
-- Maybe I'll do it.

 What wallpaper do you currently use?
 - I've got my FTP server, where I have my website.
 I made a ["script"](https://github.com/yurisuki/yuririce/commit/9e8907be6809b99f8402d239e4f2b8a1079bfd26) which automatically uploades my wallpaper whenever I change my wallpaper to that FTP server, and in the result, I can view my wallpaper from anywhere and use it as my [New tab page](http://yuri.rf.gd/newpage/).